MiloBuwalda/uva-prog-c/info/30 Policies.md

 ## Regulations

 All forms of academic dishonesty are dealt with harshly.
-If the course refers some matter to the Administrative Board and the outcome for some student is Admonish, Probation, Requirement to Withdraw, or Recommendation to Dismiss, the course reserves the right to impose local sanctions on top of that outcome for that student that may include, but not be limited to, a failing grade for work submitted or for the course itself.
+If the course refers some matter to the Examination Board, the course reserves the right to impose local sanctions on top of that outcome for that student that may include, but not be limited to, a failing grade for work submitted or for the course itself.

 In all cases we follow the directives regarding fraud and plagiarism of the University of Amsterdam and of the examination board of the Computer Science